Our guide to finding a low interest loan

 What is considered a low APR on a loan?

 Cheap loans are usually those with the lowest interest rates.
 But the headline rate on a loan is only one factor to consider.

 The APR on a loan stands for Annual Percentage Rate and takes into account the interest rate on a loan plus any other charges such as an initial fee – or set up fee.
 As such the APR is a better reflection of the total cost of your loan, not the rate.

 You may find short term loans and loans for lower values have higher APRs.
 But when you borrow large sums over a long time frame (the term) you also end up paying more in interest over the length of the deal.

 Can I get a loan with 0% interest?

 While it’s unlikely you’ll be offered a 0% interest (or interest free) loan, you may be able to borrow money for an interest-free period using a 0% credit card.

-If, for example, you are looking to borrow under £5,000, you may be able to borrow it via a 0% credit card, which should therefore prove a cheaper alternative to a loan – as long as you pay back the full amount within the interest-free period (which is usually less than two years).
+It should prove a cheaper alternative to a loan for smaller amount of borrowing, as long as you pay it off in full within the interest-free period (which is usually less than two years).